Kaveesha427/IT2244/Day12/readme.md

 ![variable1](https://github.com/user-attachments/assets/680e8d8f-6a5a-4bb6-82cd-b4f900da9a75)

 3)<h3>When two variable declare in one varible name</h3>
-🟢<i>Variables in C can be reassigned new values after they are declared.</i>
+🟢Variables in C can be reassigned new values after they are declared.
-🟢<i>The updated value replaces the old value in memory.</i>
+🟢The updated value replaces the old value in memory.

 <pre>
 #include<stdio.h>